Evan Thomas (mariner)

-Captain Evan Thomas (12 May 1875 – 26 October 1957) was a Welsh mariner and Master in the British Merchant Navy, recognised for his service during the First World War.
+Captain Evan Thomas (12 May 1875 – 26 October 1957) was a Welsh master mariner in the British Merchant Navy, recognised for his service during the First World War.
 He was awarded the Distinguished Service Cross and the Lloyd's Medal for Meritorious Service for his leadership in defending his vessel against submarine attack in the Mediterranean.

 Early life

 Evan Thomas was born on 12 May 1875 in Aberporth, Cardiganshire, Wales.
 He married Elizabeth Owens on 12 January 1909 at Tabernacle Chapel, Pendre, Cardigan.
 Elizabeth was born on 3 October 1883 in Blaenporth, the daughter of Captain John Owens, a Master Mariner, and his wife Mary Morgan.

 Maritime career

 By 1911, Thomas was serving as Master of the SS Alacrity of Belfast.
 During the First World War, he commanded the SS Lindenhall, a 4,300-ton merchant steamer, contributing to wartime logistics in dangerous waters.

 On 1 November 1916, while steaming west of Sicily, the Lindenhall encountered a vessel resembling a sailing ship.
 Though no wind was present, the ship moved quickly, and Thomas suspected it to be a disguised submarine.
 His suspicions proved correct when a shell landed off the starboard bow.

 Thomas manoeuvred to bring the submarine astern and returned fire with the ship's gun.
 A prolonged engagement followed, with the submarine firing over 200 shells in one hour and forty-five minutes.
 Despite sustaining damage to the bridge and lifeboats, the Lindenhall continued evasive action and fired 86 shells before the submarine submerged and withdrew.
 In his official report, Thomas commended the officers, engineers, stewards, carpenter, cook and gunners for fighting and steaming the vessel unaided, as the sailors and firemen had refused to assist.